Finance at CUNY Brooklyn College

 Frequently Asked Questions

-How vulnerable is Finance and Financial Management Services to AI automation?
+How vulnerable is Finance to AI automation?

 Lower starting pay at CUNY Brooklyn College may reflect local labor market conditions rather than program quality.
 Many graduates see convergence with national averages within 3-5 years.